EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 Tire wake occurs when the moving air (also referenced as the freestream flow) collides with the opposing direction created by rotation.
 These rotating bodies can contribute to up to 40% of the total drag of the complete car, therefore, it can be concluded that the aerodynamic performance of a open-wheel racecar is comprehensively affected by the wheels.

-With the exception of using smaller sized wheels, not much can be done to limit the wheel drag **directly**
+With the exception of using smaller sized wheels, not much can be done to limit the wheel drag **directly**.

 However, a common way of decreasing this wake turbulence is to reduce the contact between freestream flow and the surface area of the wheel, by changing the relative wing position and the wing endplate design to reduce wheel drag **indirectly** although many regulations prohibit that from being done - there are artificial means that reduce air and wheel contact, for example:

 ### Creating Aerodynamical Wheel-Wing Interactions

-Creating an aerodynamic device that forces air to move in a different direction away from a solid object will decrease the rate of which air particles collide with the wheel and therefore will better maintain the momentum of motion for both air and solid - such aerodynamic device needs to account for the attack angle which contributes to creating a variant amount of downforce and drag:
+Creating an aerodynamic device that forces air to move in a different direction away from a solid object will decrease the rate of which air particles collide with the wheel and therefore will better maintain the momentum of motion for both air and solid - such aerodynamic device needs to account for the attack angle of the dominant surface which will be a main contributing factor for creating a variant amount of downforce and drag:

-* An inappropriate high angle of attack will not be efficient as most of the freestream kinetic energy will be transferred through the collision of the aerodynamic device itself.
+* An **inappropriate high angle of attack will not be efficient** as most of the freestream kinetic energy will be transferred through the collision of the aerodynamic device itself.
 In addition to this, an excessive amount of drag will be created behind this device and is counter-intuitive towards the problem,
-* An inappropriate low angle of attack will be redundant towards the cause of reducing tire wake,
+* An **inappropriate low angle of attack will be redundant** towards the cause of reducing tire wake,
-* A suitable angle of attack would be limited to the technical constraints of the competition - to cover as much as the wheel's contact surface area as possible without violating the regulations,
+* A suitable angle of attack would be limited to the **technical constraints of the competition** - to cover as much as the wheel's contact surface area as possible without violating the regulations,
-* A fillet, tangential to the angle of attack is a feature that can be added to the aerodynamical device to improve the airflow at higher angles of attack.
+* A fillet, tangential to the angle of attack is a feature that can be added to the aerodynamical device to improve the airflow at higher angles of attack - so that momentum is gradually transferred - to have a smaller impulse effect

 In addition to this -